Steve6546/Wallpapers/README.md

 ## 🙏 Acknowledgements

 AZM AI is built by a dedicated team of contributors, and every contribution is greatly appreciated!

-We also build upon other open source projects, and we are deeply thankful for their work.
+This project is based on [AZM AI](https://github.com/AZM AIAI/azm_ai) under the MIT license.
+We've built upon their excellent foundation to create AZM AI with our own enhancements and modifications.

 For a list of open source projects and licenses used in AZM AI, please see our [CREDITS.md](./CREDITS.md) file.